I Assumed SvelteKit 5 Would Just Work. I Was Wrong About the Mental Model.

 I assumed SvelteKit 5 would be a drop-in upgrade.
 Update the package.json, run npm install, maybe fix a few type errors.
-That is how it worked with Svelte 3 to 4.
-This time, the code compiled fine on the first try — but my brain did not.
+That's how it worked with Svelte 3 to 4.
+This time, the code compiled fine on the first try — but my brain didn't.

 The migration took three days longer than expected, not because of broken builds, but because I kept trying to think in Svelte 4 patterns while the framework wanted me to think in runes.
-Here is what actually caught me off guard.
+Here's what actually caught me off guard.

 The Migration Script Lied (Kind Of)